kkgj/weishang-zhong/README.md

 ## Welcome to My Page!

 Hello!
-My name is Weishang(Gordon) Zhong, a rising senior at [StonyBrook](https://www.stonybrook.edu/) University.
+My name is Weishang(Gordon) Zhong, a rising senior at [Stony Brook University](https://www.stonybrook.edu/).
 I am a dual major in Computer Science and Mathematics.

 ### Markdown